 In 1970, congress passed the Controlled Substances Act classifying cannabis as a Schedule 1 drug, a designation for intoxicants with no medical uses and the highest potential for abuse.
 This was supposed to be a temporary classification until further research could be conducted.
 So the National Commission on Marihuana and Drug Abuse conducted its research and found it did not lead to use of harder drugs, caused no significant damage to mind or body and should be considered for legalization.
 Furious their findings didn't support his agenda, Nixon denounced the report and dismissed its findings.

 Cannabis is still listed as a Schedule 1 drug, implying it has no medicinal value and has proven to be dangerous.
 However, the United States government holds a patent on some cannabinoids found in cannabis due to their medicinal uses.
 And for all its years of use there has never been a case of overdose.
-In addition, more than half of US states have voted to make cannabis available medicinally and nine states, so far, have voted to make it available recreationally.
+In addition, more than two-thirds of US states have voted to make cannabis available either medicinally or recreationally.

 Despite this, thousands are arrested every year for mere possession and millions languish in prison, absorbing resources and not contributing to collected taxes.